-We have four main research areas:
+We have five main research areas:

 - COTS research.
 We are looking into the trade offs between reproduction and immunity in the crown-of-thorns seastar, Acanthaster planci, and injection methods using natural substances to control their outbreak.